mvolkmann/blog/src/swift/Fastlane.md

 "https://docs.fastlane.tools/actions/gym/", "gym" %}
 which is an alias for `build_app`.
 This builds and packages an app, creating a signed `.ipa` or `.app` file.

-To configure the ability to use this fastlane action:

 1. Verify project build settings.